-The partners of the Second Century Stewardship: Science for America’s National Parks announce the availability of Research Fellowships to support research in Acadia National Park.
+Second Century Stewardship: Science for America’s National Parks Research Fellowships support research in Acadia National Park.
 Founded in 2016 as a public-private partnership led by Schoodic Institute at Acadia National Park, the National Park Service, and the National Park Foundation, with generous support from the David Evans Shaw Family Foundation, Second Century Stewardship seeks to advance conservation and ecosystem science and support stewardship of park resources.
-The selected Research Fellows will contribute to strengthening and broadening public understanding of the importance of science for parks and society.
+Research Fellows contribute to strengthening and broadening public understanding of the importance of science for parks and society.

-A webinar providing an overview of Second Century Stewardship, the Research Fellowship, the application process, and park research priorities, was held on Monday, September 14 2020.
+The webinar recording below provides an overview of Second Century Stewardship, the Research Fellowship, the application process, and park research priorities offered on Tuesday, September 14, 2021 at 3 p.m.